The sources behind AI answers

 Is this against Reddit's rules?+

-Then your inbox says so.
-A scan that finds nothing worth replying to shows you exactly what ran — every query, every source count, every rejection — and reports "no results" instead of padding the inbox with weak matches.
+Then the scan says so.
+It shows exactly what ran (every query, every source count, every rejection) and reports no results instead of padding the inbox with weak matches.
 If that keeps happening, the Lead Quality report shows which keywords are underperforming so you can tune them.

 Which sources do you support?+